telerik/xaml-docs/getting-started/first-steps-nuget.md

 ---
-title: Using NuGet Installation
+title: First Steps With Nuget
-page_title: Using NuGet Installation
+page_title: First Steps With Nuget
 description: This article describes the lifecycle of a Telerik application when using nuget packages.
 slug: nuget-setup-lifecycle
 tags: nuget,lifecycle,application
 published: True
-position: 1
+position: 0
 ---

-# Telerik Application Lifecyle Using Nuget Packages
+# First Steps With Nuget Packages

 This article describes the lifecycle of a Telerik application.
 This includes creating, deploying, redistributing, and upgrading an application with referenced Telerik dlls.